Documentation video of /ˈrɛkɔːd/ installed at Limerick School of Art & Design Graduate Show 2017.

 a piece or collection of music reproduced on a record or on another medium;

-Using my cherished vinyl collection as a deeply autobiographical catalyst, /ˈrɛkɔːd/ is a series of works which seek to compress and collapse time, creating a temporal confluence between past and present.
+Using the artist’s cherished vinyl collection as a deeply autobiographical catalyst, /ˈrɛkɔːd/ is a series of works which seek to compress and collapse time, creating a temporal confluence between past and present.

-Hell Bent for Pleather (after Patrick Woodroffe) takes the patch I sewed onto my denim jacket as a 15-year old, a badge of that new identity, and re-imagines it, the same, yet irrevocably transformed by the intervening 35 years.
+Hell Bent for Pleather (after Patrick Woodroffe) takes the patch Horne sewed onto his denim jacket as a 15-year old, a badge of that new identity, and re-imagines it, the same, yet irrevocably transformed by the intervening 35 years.

 The multi-layered, backwards performances, and flickering, fragmented album covers disrupt a simple reading of content, mimicking the uncertainty of memory; what emerges is a distilled evocation of a time half-remembered.